 In case of suspicion of a flare-up of latent BCG-infection a physician specialised in infectious diseases should be consulted.

-The additional use of corticosteroids might be recommended in case of sepsis, granulomatous reactions (lung or liver) and other immune-mediated reactions like conjunctivitis, arthritis or Reiter's syndrome.
+The additional use of corticosteroids might be recommended in case of sepsis, granulomatous reactions (e.g. lung or liver) and other immune-mediated reactions.